WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 # Making EIT Data with EIDORS

-The goal of this project is to **make custom-made FEM images with MATLAB and EIDORS**.
+The goal of this project is to **make custom-made EIT images with MATLAB and EIDORS**.

 ## What you need to run this codes